-Day 2: Auckland - Waitomo Cave (Abseiling and caving into the Lost World, Farm-stay) driving distance 3h
+Day 2: Auckland - Waitomo Cave (Abseiling and caving into the Lost World) driving distance 3h

 Start of private guided tour!
 As you depart Auckland your tour will take you through the Waikato region, one of New Zealand's greenest places, and richest agricultural regions.
 We continue through the Waikato region, one of New Zealand's greenest places, and richest agricultural regions.
 You will pass land with lush grass for raising cattle, thoroughbred horses and vast stands of exotic timber.
 The rich and fertile pastoral land of the Waikato is one of New Zealand’s major dairy producing and horse breeding areas, and host to incalculable stands of exotic timber.
 One of the major attractions of the Waikato/King Country region is the famous Waitomo Caves (translation: 'where the water disappears into a hole in the ground').
 There we have organised a Trip into The Lost World.
 Abseil (rappel) 100m slowly into the Lost World, secured by your guide who abseils alongside.
 After the approximately 30 minute decent, you embark on your journey back to the surface though another spectacular dry cavern.
 The abseil is at least twice the height of any other cave at Waitomo and the beauty of this iconic cavern is unsurpassed.
 Descend slowly bouncing and turning as the mist filtered light gives unreal qualities to the strange plants and formations.
-Enjoy an home cooked evening meal at a nearby farm-stay.
-Accommodation: Waitomo Caves Farm-stay
+By midday we reach the geothermal Capital of Rotorua.
+Accommodation: Rotorua

 Day 3: Waitomo Caves - Rotorua (Helicopter landing and hike at Volcanic White Island, Canopy forest Zip lining tour) driving distance 3h

-Day 4: Rotorua - Taupo (Jet boat ride and the squeeze at Hidden Valley, dinning/cruise/trout fishing on private yacht) driving distance 2h
+Day 4: Rotorua - Taupo (Te Puia art center, Pohuto geyser, Jet boat ride and the squeeze at Hidden Valley, dinning/cruise/trout fishing on private yacht) driving distance 2h

-Day 7: Rangitikei Valley – Wellington Ferry – Marlborough Sounds (Ferry Crossing, Winery visit) ferry crossing 3,5h
+Day 6: Rangitikei Valley – Wellington Ferry to South Island – Marlborough Sounds - Nelson (Ferry Crossing, Winery visit) ferry crossing 3,5h, driving distance 4,5h

 From here we travel to the city of Nelson, known for its vibrant arts and handcrafts scene.
 Nelson City, the main hub, sits at the top of the region.
 Nelson is known for its irresistible blend of lifestyle and stunning landscape at the top northwest corner of the South Island.
 One of the sunniest cities in New Zealand, Nelson buzzes with creative energy.
 Enjoy the local art and discover culinary talent at the restaurants.
 300 Artisans are based in the Nelson area, so it is no wonder that the “One Ring” was created by one of the local jewellers in City Centre.
 Visit the World of Wearable Art Museum, a memorable museum experience like no other, and unique to Nelson.
 In Richmond you find the Harrington Brewers that brew a special beer for Hobbiton.
 Apples, cherries and classic wine varietal grapes are well suited to the mild climate around the Nelson areas.
 On the doorstep of Abel Tasman National Park, Nelson is a place of sunshine and golden beaches.
 We take you to the entrance of the Able Tasman Park.
 So it is no wonder that the “One Ring” was created by one of the local jewellers in City Centre.
-In Richmond you find the Harrington Brewers that brew a special beer for Hobbit on.
 Accommodation: Abel Tasman Area

 Day free for guide!
 Take a guided kayak trip with guides that will take you along a stunning stretch of coastline for a fantastic sea kayaking experience.
 Enjoy panoramic views of Abel Tasman National Park, check out nesting cormorants, sea caves, islands and the world famous Split Apple Rock.
 Enjoy swing bridge, watch some marine life, sea an island or two, the Swingers Delight is perfect for those who like a little bit of everything.
 Kayak along the southern stretches of the Abel Tasman taking in beaches, caves and tidal lagoons, these delights all nestled in the sheltered waters between Marahau and Watering Cove.
 A water taxi links you through to the heart of the park where a walk between Bark Bay and Torrent Bay allows you to enjoy wicked views, lush native bush and Falls River swing bridge.
 This idyllic track links a myriad of crescent-shaped coves of glittering golden sand, washed by the crystal-clear waters of Sandu Bays.
 You’ll wander along beaches that constantly invite you in for a swim; hike through scented forest and around headlands with commanding views of the coast; and feel the delicious squelch of mud between your toes as you wade across tidal flats.
 Accommodation: Abel Tasman Area